 .a Scope of the complete standard: The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

 5.2.b Scope of the project: This amendment provides enhanced light communications (ELC) for Wireless LAN operation.
+This amendment modifies the IEEE 802.11 MAC to support the ELC PHY and multi-link operation.

 The amendment introduces an ELC PHY through the modification of IEEE 802.11 sub-7.25 GHz PHYs.
 These modifications are limited to specifying:

 Operations in new optical bands in the range of 400 nm to 600 nm and 1200 nm to 1600 nm